positivelympw/ember/README.md

 **Ember Framework** — an open-source infrastructure layer for building AI-powered conversational experiences that feel genuinely personal.
 Context is built through conversation, stored at the edge, and persists across every surface the user interacts on.
 No central data store.
 No user profiles.
 No forms.

 **Ember Application** — the reference implementation.
-A personal relationship agent that uses the framework to help people stay aligned with the people who matter most to them.
+A group coordination platform powered by an action-oriented AI agent.
+Used by social groups planning events and organizations collaborating, negotiating, and managing documents.
 Available on iOS.
 SMS surface in development.

 The framework is licensable.
 The application is the proof it works.